oicr-gsi/shesmu/docs/tutorial.md

 ahead of time.
 In some situations, it isn't possible to know exactly which items belong in which groups until all the data is available.
 For these situations, _groupers_ are available that can do complex subgrouping.
-The groupers are plugins, so the groupers available can be seen on the running Shemsu server.
+The groupers are plugins, so the groupers available can be seen on the running Shesmu server.

 The `always_include` grouper can put a row into every subgroup.
 Suppose a validation should be run for every workflow with the validation method